Arnaud Merklé: Career

 In 2022, Merklé reached his first BWF World Tour final at the Syed Modi International.
 The final match between Merklé and his compatriot Lucas Claerbout was called off after Merklé tested positive for COVID-19.
 Both players were later awarded as runner-up with 5.950 ranking point.

+In 2025, Merklé won the Swedish Open in January, and then the Polish Open in March.